Hermits Rest: Description

 Hermits Rest stands a few feet from the rim of the Grand Canyon, partly buried in an earth mound.
 The exposed portions of the structure are designed to look like a natural rock formation, apart from the prominent rubblestone chimney.
 The structure is approached by a path that passes (and originally ran through) a stone arch decorated with a broken bell that Colter salvaged from a Spanish mission in New Mexico.
 A small porch supported by peeled log posts stands to one side of the outside observation area that overlooks the canyon rim.
 The low porch roof extends into the interior, which opens up to a double-height space.
 Opposite the entry, the south wall houses a semi-circular alcove with a fireplace and a raised floor.
-A snack bar opens on the west side of the space, and the "rug room," where native crafts were sold, is on the east side with its own fireplace.
+A snack bar opens on the west side of the space, and the "Raven Room," originally a caretaker bedroom, is on the east side with its own fireplace.
 The interior furnishings throughout were chosen by Colter and are part of the historic designation.
 The overall impression imparted by Colter's design is one of antiquity.
 Colter, when kidded by AT&SF executives about the dark, antique-looking interior, retorted "you can't imagine what it cost to make it look this old."